garylirocks/quickrefs/azure.markdown

   # create a container in the account
   az storage container create -n messages --connection-string "<connection string here>"
   ```

+- Tips
+  - Use `--no-wait` to move on to next command and avoid blocking
+  - It's often useful to use `--output tsv` to put the output of a command in a variable
+  - `--query` uses [JMESPath](https://jmespath.org/) to query JSON data

 ### PowerShell